AmeddahAchraf/Instagram-Shoes-Prediction/README.md

 ## Project Scope

 The idea of this project is to build an application that can merge social media with e-commerce in order to create a great shopping experience for users.
 We will use machine learning to retrieve features from an Instagram image.
 Send it to an API that has a deployed model to do the classification and return the data to the user.
-The diagram 1.1 describes the project summary functions.
 First, the mobile application will get the data from the database, once the user decides to retrieve information about a product, the mobile application will send the image to the API in order to classify it.

+This project is divided into multiple services:

 1. Machine Learning Model that classifies a given image.
 2. Python Flask application to serve the ML Model as an API.
 3. This iOS application that provides a graphical interface for the user.